 - Touch test: To see if the texture is firm, a little "bouncy" or too soft.

-- Taste test: To see how the product might actually taste like when cooked and eaten by a consumer.
+- Taste test: To see how the product might actually taste when cooked and eaten by a consumer.

 2. Analysis lab tests:

-If there is a specific requirement from you, we would send some random pieces from the shipment to a accredited lab for an analysis test.
+If there is a specific requirement from you, we would send some random pieces from the shipment to an accredited lab for an analysis test.
 A report will be issued accordingly by that lab for the tested criteria for your information.

 For analysis lab tests, we are working with Intertek Vietnam.